- Be one of the few. Converse is one of only a handful of colleges in the state to offer a Minor in Applied Computing.

 The Applied Computing minor is the perfect companion for just about any major, especially English, Art and Design, Mathematics, Biology, Chemistry, Economics, Accounting, or Business.

-The six-course minor in Applied Computing will give you a broad understanding of how computing relates to every course of study, including introductions to the applications of computing to the humanities, to business, to the visual arts (via images and video), and to music.
+The 19 credit hour minor in Applied Computing will give you a broad understanding of how computing relates to every course of study, including introductions to the applications of computing to the humanities, to business, to the visual arts (via images and video), and to music.

 Minor in Applied Computing – Web Design Track